nervosnetwork/rfcs/rfcs/0008-node-discovery/0008-node-discovery.md

   1. It's an outbound connection (for resisting [fingerprinting attack][3]).
   2. The other node's version must bigger than a preset value.
-  3. The number of addresses currently stored is less than 1000.
+  3. The number of addresses currently stored is less than `ADDRESSES_THRESHOLD` (default 1000).

 #### `Nodes` Message